Omond Solandt: Career

 In January 1941, he was appointed Director of the Medical Research Council Physiological Laboratory at the Armoured Fighting Vehicle School at Lulworth, England.
 He researched problems with tank design and physiological problems of tank personnel.
 He was appointed Deputy Superintendent of the Army Operational Research Group in 1943 and Superintendent in May 1944.

 Dr. Solandt joined the Canadian Army in February 1944 with the rank of Colonel and continued as Director of the Army Operational Research Group until 1945 when he was appointed Director of the Operational Research Division, South-East Asia Command, and scientific advisor to Lord Louis Mountbatten, then Commander-in-Chief S.E.A.C.

 Returning to England in June 1945, he was soon appointed to the War Office as a member of the joint Military Mission sent to Japan to evaluate the effects of the atomic bomb.

 The Canadian government appointed him Director General of Defence Research on December 28, 1945, and Solandt helped plan postwar military research.
 In 1947 he became the founding chairman of the Defence Research Board and served as such through 1956.
 His Chairman position was at the same level as the Canadian Military Chiefs of Staff, and the Deputy Minister of National Defence.

-"I knew of the experimental depatterning procedures used by D. Ewen Cameron.
-In the early 1950s, the wife of one of my associates sought medical treatment from Cameron at the Allan Memorial Institute.
-She was depatterned and after seeing her I knew that this kind of work was something the Defence Research Board would have no part in.
-It was my view at the time and continues to be that Cameron was not possessed of the necessary sense of humanity to be regarded as a good doctor.
-My views of Cameron and the depatterning procedures were known to him, and I let it be known through Dr. Morton that I would not look favorably upon any application by Cameron to the Defence Research Board for psychiatric research.
-Cameron never applied for Defence Research Board grants to fund psychiatric research and would never have received such support had he applied." -from affidavit on Donald Ewen Cameron and Project MKULTRA at Allan Memorial Institute in conducting unethical human subject research.

 From 1956-63 he was vice president for research and development at Canadian National Railways.
 He was vice president for research and development at De Havilland Aircraft from 1963-66.
 Then, until 1967, he was president of the Royal Canadian Geographical Society.
 From 1965 to 1971 he was Chancellor of the University of Toronto.

 He was the founding Chairman of the Science Council of Canada.
 From 1966 to 1972 he acted as chairman of the council and was thus one of the most influential voices in the science policy debate of that period.